iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 > Having trouble verifing my I. D, try to take a video but it takes me to files not video.
 Already messaged about this but none of advice worked.
 Very frustrating as it also kicks me off the site so have to log back in all the time.<br> :date: __2020-12-08 17:31:23__

-> My GP and Physio already use other platforms, so this really isnt that useful ....
-Prob will be ok once active systems start to work with it<br> :date: __2020-12-08 03:01:06__

 #### 2-star reviews